 - The interest on the loan needs to be paid, preferably from an account solely in the payer’s name to an account solely in the recipient’s name, before January 30 annually.
 Documentation such as cancelled cheques or proof of transfer should be retained for CRA audit purposes.

 Further considerations need to be explored if any US persons (US resident, US citizen or green card holder) are involved in this type of arrangement.
 These issues are beyond the scope of this article.

-In closing, the prescribed rate spousal loan strategy can be an effective way to income-split with your spouse in the right circumstances.
-It is also important to ensure you are following all of Income Tax Act’s rules to ensure you are onside should CRA ever review the details of the loan arrangement.
-Contact one of our Taxation Professionals if you feel you may benefit from a prescribed rate spousal loan arrangement.
+In closing, the prescribed rate spousal or family trust loan strategy can be an effective way to income-split with your spouse or a family trust in the right circumstances.
+It is also important to follow all of the Income Tax Act’s rules to ensure you are onside should CRA ever review the details of the loan arrangement.
+Contact one of our Taxation Professionals if you feel you may benefit from a prescribed rate spousal or family trust loan arrangement.